 The required fourth-year sub-internship can be taken in either inpatient medicine, pediatrics, surgery, or obstetrics/gynecology.
 The sub-internships are designed to better prepare future graduates for life as an intern.
-As a Sub-I, students should carry more patients than as a third-year student, and more importantly, should function more like an intern - writing notes, devising a comprehensive plan, writing the orders, assisting and/or performing procedures, calling consultants, and helping with discharge planning.
+As a Sub-I, students should carry more patients than as a third-year student, and more importantly, should function more like an intern -

+writing notes, devising a comprehensive plan, writing the orders, assisting and/or performing procedures, calling consultants, and helping with discharge planning.
 All of these activities are overseen by a supervising resident and attending.

-Intersession II - Transition to Clinician
+Transition to Clinician

-Intersession II is a two-week required course that assists the learner's transition between medical school and internship.
-The first week is completed online and requires the student to work through modules that address palliative/end-of-life care, complementary and alternative medicine, advanced communication skills such as delivering bad news, and the final section of the Business of Medicine course.
+Transition to Clinician is a four-week required course that assists the learner's transition between medical school and internship.
+The first week is completed online and requires the student to work through modules that address palliative/ end-of-life care, complementary and alternative medicine, advanced communication skills such as delivering bad news, and the final section of the Business of Medicine course.
 Week 2, which is done on site, is focused toward both didactic and skills learning.
 Students build upon what they have learned during week 1 and practice these skills in workshops.
 They meet with a standardized patient and practice their communication skills, both in the delivery of bad news and in obtaining a DNR status from a family member.
 Other interactive workshops include Megacode, Intubation and Oxygen Delivery, Advanced Suturing, Pediatric and OB-GYN simulations and more.
-These are self-selected by the students based upon the residency they matched into.
+These are selfselected by the students based upon the residency they matched into.
 Other areas of didactic learning include routine assignments that may be expected of an intern such as pronouncing a patient dead.
 This lesson explains this duty in steps, including the actual way a person is pronounced, the paperwork, autopsy information, and concludes with the personal reaction that death may evoke in each of the learners.

-EARLY CLINICAL EXPOSURE
+EARLY CLINICAL TRAINING

 At Drexel University College of Medicine, we think that early and sustained clinical experience gives students the confidence and comfort level to excel in their duties during the third and fourth years and beyond.
-College of Medicine students gain experience by working with standardized patients in our Barbara E. Chick, MD '59, Clinical Education and Assessment Center (CEAC) and also in our Independence Blue Cross Medical Simulation Center.
+College of Medicine students gain experience by working with standardized patients in our Clinical Education and Assessment Centers (CEAC) and also in our Medical Simulation Centers.
 These opportunities begin in the first few weeks of medical school and continue through the fourth year.